Meeting Summaries

 properties.

 LNR and its engineering team developed designs to adaptively manage the Skookum Edfro Phase 1 Restoration Project to encourage more flow to the Skookum Creek Fish Hatchery outfall.
 Phase 1 was built in 2017 and this design will work in the same area, between approximately the Skookum Creek confluence (rm 14.3) to around the island (rm 14).
-Phase 1 Adaptive Management will address the chinook mortality event of 2021, along with additional mortality events in 2022 and again in 2023.
-The hatchery outfall is where Lummi hatchery brood stock chinook returns to spawn, and is located in the left (north) side channel next to 'Skookum Island'.
+Phase 1 Adaptive Management will address the chinook mortality event of 2021, along with additional mortality events in each year since.
+The hatchery outlet channel is where Lummi hatchery brood stock chinook returns to spawn, and is located in the right (north) side channel next to 'Skookum Island'.
 The side channel contains too low of flow when adult chinook return in August through early October.
 Three engineered log structures (ELSs) will be installed in the river channel to create holding pools for adult salmonids.
 Habitat structures will be placed in the hatchery channel.
 An emergency vault will be built in the hatchery channel in the existing hatchery channel.
+The preliminary design is attached.

 Flood Risk